 Single parent families can result from divorce, unintended pregnancy, death of a spouse, birth to co-habiting but unmarried couples, etc. Several studies conclude that while children in two parent homes tend to do best in most indicators (such as school grades and drug use), that is only true when there is low conflict in the home.
-Children raised in poor quality marriages in which there is a lot of conflict fare worse than children in single parent households.
-According to a longitudinal study conducted by Ohio State University, the most important variable affecting a child's wellbeing is family stability, regardless of the number of parents.
-Children born and raised by a single parent did as well as children raised in a two parent home that was not disrupted by divorce or the early death of one parent.
-According to a spouse, birth to co-habiting but unmarried couples, etc. Several studies conclude that while children in two parents and drug use), that is only true when there is a lot of conflict fare worse than children raised in poor quality marriages in which there is a lot of conflict fare worse than children in single parent households.
-According to a longitudinal study conducted by Ohio State University, the most important variable affecting a children born and raised by a single parent did as well as children raised in a two parent home that was not
+Children raised in poor quality marriages in which there is a lot of conflict fare worse than children in single parent households.86 According to a longitudinal study conducted by Ohio State University, the most important variable affecting a child's wellbeing is family stability, regardless of the number of parents.
+Children born and raised by a single parent did as well as children raised in a two parent home that was not disrupted by divorce or the early death of one parent.87

-However, the costs associated with both adoption and ART (particularly in the US, Canada and other countries in which there is only limited coverage for the medical expenses associated with ART) make it likely that such prospective parents are in an economic position to provide sufficiently for the resulting children.
-Several studies cited infra above also note the positive influence of the regular presence of a grandparent on children, whether in dual or single parent homes.
+However, the costs associated with both adoption and ART (particularly in the US, Canada and other countries in which there is only limited coverage for the medical expenses associated with ART) make it likely that such prospective parents are in an economic position to provide sufficiently for the resulting children.88 Several studies cited infra above also note the positive influence of the regular presence of a grandparent on children, whether in dual or single parent homes.
 (Such a positive influence can also be provided by extended family and Big Brothers and Big Sisters.)
 In addition, Jewish congregations and the Jewish community, as a whole, can do more to provide social and emotional support for the single head of household families among us.